rhoadesScholar/FAAFO/KnowledgeExpansion/README.md

 This repository contains the code for the future paper "Knowledge Expansion via Error Distribution Prediction" accepted at some conference hopefully.

+## Hypothesis

+I hypothesize that a teacher model can predict the error distribution of a student model, and that this prediction can be used to improve the student model's performance.
+Specifically, a student model that has been trained with a teacher model's error distribution prediction alongside actual groundtruth (GT) data, as well as on an external, unlabeled, dataset, will outperform other student models in terms of accuracy and Expected Calibration Error (ECE).

 ## Setup

 To install the required packages, run the following command from the root directory of this repository: